ChatGPT uses web search in 80%+ of the prompts

 - Varied prompts and realistic timing

-This mirrors how real users interact with ChatGPT: individual queries from independent contexts with legitimate infrastructure.
+This mirrors how real users hit ChatGPT: individual queries from independent contexts with legitimate infrastructure.

 Test scope